CPAP vs. Oxygen in Obstructive Sleep Apnea

 - Peppard PE, Young T, Palta M, Skatrud J. Prospective study of the association between sleep-disordered breathing and hypertension.
 N Engl J Med 2000;342:1378-84.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Sleep Apnea, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Hypertension, Stress
+Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Hypertension, Stress, Sleep Apnea

 Keywords: Apnea, Arrhythmias, Cardiac, Continuous Positive Airway Pressure, Coronary Artery Disease, Coronary Disease, Heart Failure, Hypertension, Oxidative Stress, Oxygen, Sleep Apnea, Obstructive, Standard of Care, Stroke